Improving Sexual Reproductive Health

 Many young people do not have a chance to learn about their sexual and reproductive health/rights.

-- Outreach to 5,894 people through peer educators’ sessions at school, community and youth center.
+- Connected with 5,894 people through peer educators’ sessions at schools, communities, and youth centers.

 - Encouraged community people to receive SRH services, such as condom distribution, VCT, STI check-up, and SRH counseling to 900 people.